List of Dungeons & Dragons rulebooks: Settings

+Spells & items

 Advanced Dungeons & Dragons

 Advanced Dungeons & Dragons (AD&D) greatly expanded upon the rules and settings of the original D&D game when it was released in 1977.
 As such, this edition saw the publication of numerous books to assist players.
 The naming of the core books in this edition became the standard for all later editions.

-Around 1983, books such as MM, PHB, DMG and DDG, all previous hardcover releases except Fiend Folio, were upgraded with new cover art and unified in "orange spine" look.
-This included only minimal text change such as removal of rape references in DMG (books are now labeled "ages 10 and up").
-MM2 and the rest of the series followed the same format.
+Around 1983, all previous hardcover releases (except Fiend Folio) including Monster Manual, Players Handbook, Dungeon Masters Guide and Deities & Demigods were upgraded with new cover art and unified with orange spines as trade dress.
+This included only minimal text change such as removal of rape references in Dungeon Masters Guide (books are now labeled "ages 10 and up").
+Monster Manual II and the rest of the series followed the same format.
 By the end of its first decade, Advanced Dungeons & Dragons line had expanded to a library of 14 hardcover rulebooks, including three books of monsters, and two books governing character skills in wilderness and underground settings.